Henley-on-Thames: Rowing

 Henley is a world-renowned centre for rowing.
 Each summer the Henley Royal Regatta is held on Henley Reach, a naturally straight stretch of the river just north of the town.
 It was extended artificially.
 The event became "Royal" in 1851, when Prince Albert became patron of the regatta.
-Other regattas and rowing races are held on the same reach, including Henley Women's Regatta, the Henley Boat Races for women's and lightweight teams between Oxford University and Cambridge University, Henley Town and Visitors Regatta, Henley Veteran Regatta, Upper Thames Small Boats Head, Henley Fours and Eights Head, and Henley Sculls.
-These "Heads" often attract strong crews that have won medals at National Championships.
+Other regattas and rowing races are held on the same reach, including Henley Women's Regatta, Henley Town and Visitors Regatta, Henley Veteran Regatta, Upper Thames Small Boats Head, Henley Fours and Eights Head, and Henley Sculls.
+These "Heads" often attract strong crews that have won medals at national championships.
 Local rowing clubs include: